-This honey-bourbon brine is perfect for smoked turkeys.
-It imparts just a little bit of sweetness and a little bourbon flavor to the finished product.
-Of course, you can use this smoked turkey brine on all types of poultry.
+This smoky honey-bourbon brine is perfect for smoked turkeys.
+It will impart a little bit of sweetness and an earthy bourbon flavor to your bird.
+The best part is that you can use this smoked turkey brine on all types of poultry.

 Why brine a turkey?

-Brining is the perfect way to make sure your turkey stays moist and flavorful as it cooks.
-All it takes is some festive ingredients, and you’ll be well on your way!
+Brining is the perfect way to ensure that your bird stays moist (especially turkey breasts) and flavorful as it cooks.
+All it takes is some simple ingredients, and you’ll be well on your way!

-People have been brining meats for hundreds of years.
+People have brined meats for hundreds of years.
 You might be asking yourself why.
 Well, it was a form of preservation before the invention of the refrigerator.
-In the modern world, we’ve discovered that the salt penetrates the meat, plumping and tenderizing it, yielding a juicy, tender protein once cooked.
+In modern times, we’ve discovered that salt penetrates the meat, plumping and tenderizing it, yielding a moist roasted turkey.

 Turkey brine recipe ingredients:

 - A large stockpot and a large container (or second stockpot)

-- large plastic baking bag (for easy storage and clean up)
+- large plastic baking or brining bag (for easy storage and clean up)

 - fresh herbs and spices (see recipe below)

 How to make it:

-- Combine water, bourbon, honey, and salt over medium heat, until the salt has completely dissolved.
+- Combine water, bourbon, honey, and salt in large pot over medium heat.
+Simmer until the salt has completely dissolved into the liquid.
 Remove from heat, and let the mixture cool completely.
 It should not be warm at all.
-If you need to cool it down more, place prepared ice packs into the solution, do not add ice pieces directly into the brine.
+If you need to cool it down more, place prepared ice packs into the solution; do not add ice pieces directly into the brine.

 - Once cold, stir in the remaining ingredients.
-Place the large baking bag into a second stockpot or large container, and place the turkey inside.
+Place the large baking bag into a second stockpot or large container and place the turkey inside.
 Pour the smoked turkey brine over the bird.
-Seal or tie bag and place it into your fridge or cooler packed with ice for 12-24 hours.
+Seal or tie the bag and place it into your fridge or cooler packed with ice for 12-24 hours.

 - Remove turkey from the brine, and gently but thoroughly rinse off under cold water.
 Blot dry with paper towels.
 If using a BBQ rub, do not include salt—cook your brined Thanksgiving or Holiday turkey on your smoker or oven.

 Prepare this smoked turkey brine a day in advance to give the flavors a chance to combine—store sealed in the refrigerator until ready to use.

 Smoked Turkey Brine